128technology/docs/docs/ts_nat_troubleshooting.md

 sidebar_label: NAT Troubleshooting
 ---

-A new `source-nat-rules` subcommand was added to `show network-interface` to display source NAT rules under a given network interface.
+Use [`show network-interface source-nat-rules`](cli_reference.md#show-network-interface-source-nat-rules) to display source NAT rules under a given network interface.
 A network-interface name is required and can be issued from a conductor with targeted router and node.
 The rules are organized in the following columns.

 #### Direction
 - Ingress